IIHTDevelopers/Yaksha-React-Quiz-App-Template/Commands-Readme.txt

 	npm run test -> to run all test cases.
 It is mandatory to run this command before submission of workspace -> takes 5 to 6 min

-* You may also run “npm run jest” while developing the solution to re-factor the code to pass the test-cases.

 * To ensure your code is saved and available for later use, remember to use the CTRL+Shift+B command on your code IDE.
    This will push or save the updated contents in the internal git/repository.
    It is also important to use CTRL+Shift+B before the final submission to evaluate the code quality.